 Most residents shop in Seaside and work close by.
-They Residents in the Seaside Rural Planning Area have learned to plan and limit trips to town by coordinating work activities with shopping needs.
+They have learned to plan and limit trips to town by coordinating work activities with shopping needs.
 The distance to and from shopping, employment and residence is not a major problem, although a small neighborhood store in the area would probably be convenient.

 Bicycling in the area is primarily recreational in nature.
 The terrain and nature of the highway system makes bike travel difficult and hazardous.
-There are no designated bikeways and none are planned, although U.S. 101 is a part of the Oregon Coast Bike Route and the TransAmerica Trail.
+There are no designated bikeways and none are planned, although alternative U.S. 101 is a part of the nationwide "Bikecentennial" route from Astoria to Williamsburg, Virginia.
 A bikeway may be appropriate, however, from the Cannon Beach junction south to Cannon Beach along the "Old Highway" 101.
-Creation of an off-road bike path to bypass the Highway 101/Highway 26 junction is included in the County's Transportation System Plan, adopted in 2015.
+Policies and discussion relating to the alternative is contained in the section on Recreation.